 Moving to Your New Home with Pets

-Having the right items ready for a pet’s move can help you not only ease your own transition to a new home, but ease the pet’s transition as well.
+Having the right items ready for a pet’s move can help you not only ease your own transition to a new home but ease the pet’s transition as well.
 No one likes to be uprooted unexpectedly from comfortable surroundings and dropped in a new, unfamiliar place, but that is just what you are doing to your pet when you move even as close as across town.
-With these tips, you can prepare yourself and prepare your pet for a move, no matter how far you have to go.
+With these tips, you can prepare yourself and prepare your pet for a move, no matter how far you must go.

 Pack with Your Pet in Mind

 One of the ways movers can get into trouble is by packing away valuable information that they may need on moving day.
 Under a pile of boxes that all look the same, finding a piece of paper or bottle of medicine can be an exercise in finding a needle in a haystack.
-The same applies to your pet’s veterinary records, medications and other critical items that might be necessary on moving day.
-With all of the hustle and bustle around a move, it is entirely possible for something to happen to your pet.#idx-price-bar#
+The same applies to your pet’s veterinary records, medications, and other critical items that might be necessary on moving day.
+With all of the hustle and bustle around a move, it is entirely possible for something to happen to your pet.

 In that same vein, make sure that the identification for your pet is on the pet at all times and up to date should the hectic nature of moving cause you to misplace your pet.
 Proper and securely fastened identification is critical to a pet at any time, but especially so during a move that can expose the pet to sights and situations that could cause it to spook and run.
 Don’t let what should be an exciting day moving into a new home turn into a search for the family dog without proper identification.